|

 Schoolhouse beach

 This breathtaking beach has no sand, but instead is covered in smooth, limestone rocks.
 It looks to be straight out of a magazine.
-In order to preserve its beauty, you are not allowed to remove the stones from the beach (this includes throwing them in the water, as we were kindly reminded by some friendly locals) or you could face a hefty fine.
+In order to preserve the beach, you are not allowed to remove the stones from the beach or you could face a hefty fine.

-We brought our beach blanket and chairs (there are lots of spiders crawling in the rocks) and enjoyed the beautiful beach while the storms rolled in.
+We brought our beach blanket and chairs (there are lots of spiders crawling in the rocks, so I highly recommend chairs if you have them) and enjoyed the beautiful beach while the storms rolled in.
 I packed some watercolor paints and some paint brushes in our beach bag, and my kids had so much fun painting the beautiful stones and then washing them clean in the water.

-There were beautiful yachts and sailboats anchored out in the bay that were fun to watch, and there were several people snorkeling.
+There were several yachts and sailboats anchored out in the bay that were fun to watch, and there were even some people snorkeling.
 We really wanted to rent a paddleboard and go out in the bay; there is a shipwreck about 100 yards from the beach that you can paddle out and see.
-But we didn’t feel confident enough in the weather, so we skipped it.
+But we didn’t feel confident enough with the weather, so we skipped it.
 We spent a couple of hours at this beach before the storm hit, but I would have loved to spend a couple more!

 Washington Island

-Since the rain was quite persistent, we had a lazy afternoon and watched a movie at our house.
-We let our big kids watch a movie while our 2-year-old napped.
+Since the rain was quite persistent, we had some downtime this afternoon afternoon.
 My mother-in-law, who had joined us on our trip, stayed at the house with the kids while my husband and I braved the rain to find an adult beverage and some alone time.
-We made our way to the Al Johnson biergarten, which was fully enclosed with pull down walls to keep everyone dry.
+We made our way to the Al Johnson Biergarten, which was fully enclosed with pull down walls to keep everyone dry.
 They had some really great local beers and ciders on tap.
 I tried a local cherry flavored cider, since cherries are their thing in Door County.
 There were lots of other unique flavors to try!
+They also have yard games and a big area to play, so it would be a great place to spend the afternoon!

 Door county